telent/nixwrt/README.md

 ### Find the flash address

 You will need to find the address of your flash chip.
-If you don't know you can probably make a reasonable guess: my suggestion is to look at the boot log for a line of the form `Booting image at 9f070000` and then double check by lookin at the output of `cat /proc/mtd` in OpenWRT and see if there's a partition starting at `0x70000`.
+If you don't know you can probably make a reasonable guess: either use the U-boot `flinfo` command if your router has it, or otherwise my suggestion is to look at the boot log for a line of the form `Booting image at 9f070000` and then double check by lookin at the output of `cat /proc/mtd` in OpenWRT and see if there's a partition starting at `0x70000`.
 If you get this wrong you may brick your device, of course.

 ### Build the image